own-ai/ownai/README.md

 If you want to get started quickly and run your AIs by yourself, please have a look at the [ctransformers](./examples/ctransformers/), [gpt4all](./examples/gpt4all/) and [huggingface_pipeline](./examples/huggingface_pipeline/) examples.
 These allow you to run your own AIs on your machine with little or no further setup.

+If you want to create your own aifiles, have a look at the [aifilemaker.py](./aifilemaker.py) script, which you can use as a starting point.

 ## Contributing

 We welcome contributions from the community.
 To contribute, please: